Image via Flickr Andreas Møller.

 Twenty-one-year old Grace Malone has a dangerous power that both terrifies and empowers her.
 She lives in crumbling near-future Australia, controlled by an unforgiving military State.
 When the State goes after Lucien, a sweet ‘normal’ guy she’s been secretly dating, Grace is propelled into a world of deceit, heartbreak and divided loyalties.

-Headstrong leader of Phoenix and Aboriginal elder Mattius is convinced that Grace’s exceptional power is the key to unlocking the stone.
+Headstrong leader of Phoenix Mattius is convinced that Grace’s exceptional power is the key to unlocking the stone.
 But he might not want her on their side if he discovers the truth – that before he saved her from years of imprisonment and torture, she’d fallen deeply for the charming but dangerous Colonel Oliver Wrightsmith.

 Now, Oliver has returned, promising information about the stone, and Grace’s loyalties will be tested once again.
-To save the stone, she will have to figure out her damaged memories, bring the warring resistance groups together and unravel the mystery of the Dreamtime legend, while never quite knowing who to trust.
+To save the stone, she will have to figure out her damaged memories, bring the warring resistance groups together and unravel the mystery of the legend, while never quite knowing who to trust.

 And in the process, she will uncover one final secret that could destroy not just the mysterious Freakorists, but the future of humanity.